0x62797465/lumina-binja-improved/README.md

 13. Go to plugins, Lumina, pull all metadata, and it should do something!

 ## Demo
-(In this poor quality gif I am using a shortcut to pull metadata for a stripped golang binary)
+(In this poor-quality gif I am using a shortcut to pull metadata for a stripped golang binary)
 ![2023-10-16 08-04-09](https://github.com/Boberttt/lumina-binja-improved/assets/104478197/e7880ac6-5240-43a4-9d41-e568b1059982)

 ## How is the fork different?